-- If the embryo or embryos are transferred in a moment other than the implantation window, it is possible for them to be unable to attach to the lining of the uterus (IVF implantation failure).
+- If the embryo or embryos are transferred in a moment other than the implantation window, the may not be able to attach to the lining of the uterus leading to IVF implantation failure.

 Implantation failure occurs rarely and can be related to male infertility, female infertility, or a combination of both.
-If it occurs, the specialist will look for the cause prior to give you the green light to start an IVF cycle anew.
+If it occurs, the specialist will look for the cause prior to starting a new IVF cycle.

-As for embryonic arrest, it is likely to be due to genetic abnormalities that prevent them from developing.
-Embryonic arrest may occur in cases of culture to blastocyst stage, too.
-Developing into a blastocyst embryo is a critical process that not all embryos are able to complete.
+As for embryonic arrest, it is most likely to be due to genetic abnormalities that prevent them from developing.
+Embryonic arrest may also occur in cases of long culture to blastocyst stage.
+The formation of a blastocyst embryo is critical and not all embryos are able to complete it.

 If no embryos make it to the transfer due date, there would be no alternative but to cancel the cycle and start a new one.